 Run Linux And Other Operating Systems In Your Browser

-When it comes to try a Linux OS, there are many possibilities.
+You can try a Linux OS in different ways.
 You could install it on your local disk and directly play with it.
-If you want to test many OSes, deploying them locally is not a good idea.
+If you want to test many OSes often, deploying them locally is not a good idea.
 Every time, you need to format and install the OS.
 It’s very time consuming process.
-The second option is you could use any virtualization tools such as VirtualBox, VMWare, Xen server etc. Using these tools, you can install multiple OSes without formatting your host system.
+The second option is you could use any virtualization tools such as VirtualBox, VMWare, Xen server etc. Using these tools, you can install multiple OSs without formatting your host system.
 You can also easily backup the OS and restore it multiple times when necessary.
 The third option is you can rent a VPS and test the different OS which are provided by the service provider.
 But, it costs money.
 The fourth option is to run Linux directly in your web browser.
+Yeah, you read that right.

 JSLinux – Run Linux And Other Operating Systems In Your Browser